- TABLE OF CONTENTS

 What fun.
 A bamboo forest is always extremely tightly packed with bamboo.
 Bamboo is in the grass family, so it grows close, and getting through bamboo is tricky.
 It is necessary to slip this way and that and turn sideways often to get through.
 We were slowly making our way downhill toward the railway tracks, and Phil Skoda said, "I can't get through here.
 It looks like a wall."

 The problem was, some of the Mau Mau never gave up and refused to turn themselves in for the amnesty the British offered.
 These hold outs lived in the forests, and they did everything possible to not be seen of caught.
-So, Mr. Giddings became visibly nervous as he realized it was somewhat possible that Mau Mau still frequented this hide out.
+So, Mr. Giddings became visibly nervous as he realized it was somewhat possible that Mau Mau still frequented this hide out and might be watching us nearby.
 We all decided to scurry on off through the bamboo.

 I have always regretted that we did not dig up the floor of the hide out.
 The Mau Mau were known to bury guns in the ground for future use, and they also made guns from bicycle frames.
 These improvised guns were real collector's items in later years.
 How much would you pay me to take you back to the bamboo forest?